Gabriel Vilardi Game Preview: Jets vs. Wild

 Vilardi Season Stats Insights

-- Vilardi has scored a goal in six of 15 games this year, netting multiple goals in one of them.
+- In 16 games this season, Vilardi has averaged 16:54 on the ice, while putting up a plus-minus rating of +12.

+- In six of 16 games this season, Vilardi has scored a goal, and he has one game with multiple goals.

-- Vilardi has a point in eight games this year (out of 15), including multiple points four times.
+- Vilardi has a point in eight games this season (out of 16), including multiple points four times.

-- Vilardi has an assist in five of 15 games so far this year, with multiple assists in two of them.
+- In five of 16 games this year, Vilardi has had an assist, including two games with multiple assists.

-- The implied probability that Vilardi goes over his points prop total is 58.2%, based on the odds.
+- Vilardi has an implied probability of 56.1% to go over his point total based on the odds.

-- There is a 37% chance of Vilardi having more than 0.5 assists, based on the moneyline odds.
+- There is an implied probability of 35.1% of Vilardi going over his assist prop bet, considering the moneyline odds.

 Sign up for Underdog fantasy today.